-This is the story of a young man who, in order to continue the family connection, decided to give his grandmother’s apartment with the aim of maintaining a close connection with his family.
+This is the story of a young man who decided to makeover his grandmother’s apartment with the aim of maintaining a close connection with his family.
 An apartment that had seen the birth of an entire generation and that Antonin wanted to dust off.
 Thanks to the support of his friend Samantha Hauvette, one half of the architect duo Hauvette & Madhani – who he shared part of the space with for many years – the transformation breathed new life into the apartment.
-Fans of interior design, Antonin and his wife, Elisa mixed the family furniture with more contemporary pieces, with a special nod to creations by the Bouroullec brothers evidenced by the fabulous Ploum sofa in its XXL version and AIM pendant lights.
+Fans of interior design, the photographer and his wife, Elisa, cleverly paired family furniture with more contemporary pieces, with a special nod to creations by the Bouroullec brothers evidenced by the fabulous Ploum sofa in its XXL version and AIM pendant lights.
 A very big commitment for this young couple who amaze us with their maturity and bold approach!
 “Not taking risks” couldn’t be further from the philosophy of this 1960-1970 interior design enthusiast.

 Antonin, could you introduce yourself?